 Yet, while we could argue both sides of the debate, there are several smart solutions that could be used to protect people’s privacy.

 [Tweet “5 ways to solve the Facebook biometric photo-tagging class action litigation “]

 1) When collecting and retaining biometric identifiers, people should have an easy way to opt-out.
 A simple one-touch button should be accessible on every electrically stored picture to permanently and universally remove and untag your images if identified within that photograph.

 3) Have a manual, rather than automatic opt-in/opt-out enrollment policy for people to easily select using a facial-recognition program.

 4) Prohibit the trading, selling or profiting from any biometric information that violates Terms of Service privacy provisions.

 5) From the new class-action litigation regarding photo-tagging, Facebook and others must provide an option for free data wiping to resolve this photo tagging issue.

 While we are advocates of biometrics and the capabilities it has to offer—particularly in terms of photo organization and history preservation—we are opening up the dialogue so others can voice their support as well.

 About the author: ScanMyPhotos, founded in 1990, is an e-commerce photo digitization service that scanned more than 500 million analog pictures.
 To help organize and identify these lifetimes of newly digitized pictures, people are widely enjoying photo-sharing services and the magic-like assistance from image-recognition tools, and which we fully support its use.

-It is nearly magic as we digitize upwards of 300,000 each day.
+It is nearly magic as we can digitize more than 300,000 each day.
 Here is how our banks of professional photo digitizing equipment scans your photos from our Irvine, Calif headquarters.
 Click to watch.